gtzi203/CreNodes/README.md

 Support:

-Report bugs or request features by writing me an E-Mail: <Lasse.Koehne@t-online.de> or use the GitHub issue function: https://github.com/gtzi203/CreNodes/issues
+Report bugs or request features by using the GitHub issue function: https://github.com/gtzi203/CreNodes/issues